istio/istio.io/content/docs/tutorial/adding-a-new-version-of-a-microservice.md

 You are not happy with this option.

 1. Use a _service mesh_.
-In a service mesh, you put all the reporting, routing, policies, security logic in _sidecar_ proxies, injected into your pods *transparently* to your application.
+In a service mesh, you put all the reporting, routing, policies, security logic in _sidecar_ proxies, injected *transparently* into your application pods.
 The business logic remains in the code of the application, no changes are required to the application code.

 Enters [Istio service mesh](/).
 Istio can perform the tasks mentioned here and much more.